What if I tell you that technical SEO audit is an absolutely doable thing and even non-techie guys(like me) can achieve great results with it?

 Step #2: Get rid of them

-One of the best decisions a blogger can make is to pick up a stunning WordPress theme that has a clean and secure code.
+One of the best decisions a webmaster can make is to pick up a stunning WordPress theme that has a clean and secure code.

 I personally go with minimal design, as it lacks useless elements that distract visitor’s attention.